-Azar Nafisi published her memoir in books, Reading Lolita in Tehran, in March of 2003.
-In it, she recounts her experience of returning to Iran during the revolution and living under the new totalitarian regime until her expulsion from the country in 1997.
+Azar Nafisi published her memoir in books, Reading Lolita in Tehran, in March 2003.
+In it, she recounts her experience of returning to Iran during the revolution and living under the new totalitarian regime until leaving the country in 1997.
 The memoir centers around seven students of Dr. Nafisi’s, who form a clandestine book club and meet at her house to discuss works of Western literature, including Lolita, Henry James’s Daisy Miller and Washington Square, The Great Gatsby, and Pride and Prejudice.
-In honor of the twentieth anniversary of the publication of the book, Dr. Nafisi spoke with Penguin Random House’s Abbe Wright on what has and hasn’t changed for the women of Iran since she wrote the book and the extraordinary power of literature to subvert power structures.
+In honor of the twentieth anniversary of the book’s publication, Dr. Nafisi spoke with Penguin Random House’s Abbe Wright on what has and hasn’t changed for the women of Iran since she wrote the book and the extraordinary power of literature to subvert power structures.

 Penguin Random House: It’s been twenty years since Reading Lolita in Tehran was first published.
 How are you feeling about the anniversary?

 Azar Nafisi: I always say that books are like your children.
 You go through so much trouble writing them, you’re worried, you’re anxious, you’re happy, and you anticipate their arrival.
 Then they come into the world and take you to amazing places and connect you to incredible people.
 A new world opened to me through the readers of the book.
 I have learned so much from readers’ insights into Reading Lolita in Tehran — the writer doesn’t always see everything.
 It is amazing that I’m still getting responses from people, even after twenty years of being out in the world.

 PRH: Tell me about why you initially wrote Reading Lolita in Tehran.
 What were conditions like in Iran when you were living there and how did that spark the idea for the book?